AMC Custom Audience For Sponsored Ads: The Ultimate Guide

 • Customers who regularly buy from a specific category

-• New-to-brand buyers who have only converted once
+• New customers who have only converted once

-These segments can be activated in Amazon DSP for retargeting, upselling, or cross-selling campaigns.
+These segments can be activated in Amazon Demand Side Platform (DSP) for retargeting, upselling, or cross-selling campaigns.

-You can also combine data signals from Sponsored Ads, Amazon DSP, Amazon Insights (beta), and even your own first-party data to refine targeting even further.
+You can also combine data signals from Sponsored Ads, Amazon DSP, Amazon Insights (beta), and even your own first-party data to further refine targeting.

 With this level of insight, you might realize that the metrics you've been chasing aren't the ones driving long-term growth.
 AMC gives you the clarity to adjust your goals based on what’s actually moving the needle for your brand.